THROTTLE INTERFACE MODULE (TIM) - Introduction

 The TIM is constructed form heavy duty ABS plastic which has been plastic welded to ensure strength and longevity.
 The upper lid is hinged to allow easy access to the inside of the module.
 Six thumb screws are used to secure the lid to the lower section.

-The module incorporates three power supplies.
-As such, cooling is necessary when the simulator is operated in a high ambient temperature.
+As the module has three power supplies, cooling is necessary when the simulator is operated in a high ambient temperature.
+To provide ventilation and cooling there are six fans; two primary fans and four secondary fans.

-Two high capacity fans are located immediately above the power supply units, and to provide additional cooling (if necessary), four additional brushless fans are located at each quadrant of the module.
+Two high-capacity fans are located immediately above the power supply units, and to provide additional cooling (if necessary), four secondary brushless fans are located at each quadrant of the module.
 To allow flow through ventilation, four 5 cm sized diameter ‘mouse holes’ have been strategically positioned along the side of the module.
+To ensure flow-through air, the four secondary fans have been placed in a such a way that two fans will suck air into the module with their counterpart blowing air out of the module.

 To stop any foreign body from entering the module, the ‘mouse holes’ have been protected by low-grade wire mesh that is attached to the ABS plastic.

-The four accessory side fans, can be turned off by two toggle switches located inside the module.
+The secondary fans, can be turned off by two toggle switches located inside the module.

-One of the problems associated with the earlier Interface Master Module (IMM), now discarded, was that there was little space to work around the interface cards and wiring.
-To counter this drawback, the module is considerably larger in size than its predecessor.
+One of the problems associated with the trial Interface Master Module (IMM), now discarded, was that there was minimal space to enable work to be done in and around the interface cards and wiring.
+To counter this drawback, TIM is considerably larger in size than its predecessor.
 The extra size ensures there is sufficient ‘white space’ to troubleshoot any possible wiring problems.
-Further, to remove any confusion to which wire does what, all wires have been colour coded and labelled.
+Furthermore, all the wires within TIM are colour-coded and labelled to avoid confusion.

-To facilitate easier removal of any interface card, the cards have been mounted directly to 1 cm high ABS plastic platforms; the platforms (called ‘oil rigs’) are mounted directly to the floor of the module.
+To facilitate easier removal of any interface card, the cards have been mounted directly onto 1 cm ABS plastic platforms which are 1 cm in height; the platforms (called ‘oil rigs’) are mounted directly to the floor of the module.
 The use of a platform to secure the card minimises the possibility of damaging the floor of the module when the card is removed.
 It also provides additional depth with which to manipulate wires to and from the card.
 To facilitate easy removal of any wires from an interface card, all wires have been crimped using ferrules.
+Ferrules make it very easy to remove a wire from a terminal, with the added advantage of appearing very neat.

 LEFT: TIM with lid raised.
-The raised platforms can be observed in addition to the colour-coded D-Sub connectors.
-The green button (not illuminated) enables the power to the trim wheels to be cut-off, allowing 'quiet flight' (click to enlarge).
+The raised platforms can be observed as can colour-coded D-Sub connectors.
+The green button (not illuminated) enables the power to the trim wheels to be cut-off, allowing 'quiet flight' if using the simulator when others are sleeping (click to enlarge).

-Mating with the D-Sub connections are straight-through cables that incorporate tightening screws.
+Each cable mates with a dedicated D-Sub connection that incorporate tightening screws.
 Once a straight-through cable is attached and secured to the module firewall, there is no chance that the cable will work its way loose causing an intermittent connection.

-The use of straight-through cables ensures the wiring to be relatively neat, tidy and manageable.
+The use of straight-through cables ensures the wiring to be relatively neat, and most importantly manageable.

-All straight-through cables (5) that are used to control the throttle are connected to the Throttle Communication Module (TCM).
-The TCM is a small ABS constructed box that is mounted directly to the forward edge of the throttle unit.
-The TCM is the interface between the TIM and the throttle unit.
+The five straight-through cables connect to the Throttle Communication Module (TCM).
+The TCM is a small ABS constructed box that is mounted directly to the forward edge of the throttle quadrant.
+The TCM, which accommodates various 12-volt busbars, is the interface between the TIM and the throttle quadrant.

 Depressing the red traffic light will turn on the 5 Volt sector which will power the Belkin hub and the various accessory gauges (discussed later).
-The Green traffic light will engage the 12 Volt sector and the blue traffic light engages only the throttle automation.
+The green traffic light will engage the 12 Volt sector and the blue traffic light will only engage the throttle quadrant automation (movement of thrust levers).

 (i) Speedbrake deployment;